JxxxHuo/MatlabR/README.md

 D:\MatlabR\lib\REngine.jar
 D:\MatlabR\lib\RserveEngine.jar
 ```
-Restart your Matlab to initialize the new Javaclasspath.
+Then you restart your Matlab to initialize the new Javaclasspath.
 Thereafter, you won't be bothered by the Javaclasspath any more.

 ## 3. MatlabR path
 Don’t forget to add your MatlabR folder path before using MatlabR by Matlab Command: